List of Jeopardy! tournaments and events: All-Star Games

 The Jeopardy!
-All-Star Games conducted in 2019 feature a team format in which eighteen champions are split up into six groups of three.
-The six teams are captained by Jennings, Rutter, Colby Burnett, Buzzy Cohen, Austin Rogers and Julia Collins, who each drafted two players from a pool that included Leonard Cooper, Roger Craig, Jennifer Giles, Ben Ingram, Matt Jackson, Alex Jacob, Larissa Kelly, Alan Lin, David Madden, Pam Mueller, Monica Thieu, and Seth Wilson.
+All-Star Games, conducted in 2019, featured a team format in which eighteen champions were split up into six groups of three.
+The six teams were captained by Jennings, Rutter, Colby Burnett, Buzzy Cohen, Austin Rogers and Julia Collins, who each drafted two players from a pool that included Leonard Cooper, Roger Craig, Jennifer Giles, Ben Ingram, Matt Jackson, Alex Jacob, Larissa Kelly, Alan Lin, David Madden, Pam Mueller, Monica Thieu, and Seth Wilson.
 The draft was streamed live over Facebook on September 22, 2018, with the games themselves airing from February 20 to March 5, 2019.
 A concurrent fantasy sweepstakes awarded a prize to a home viewer who selected the highest-grossing three individual contestants in the tournament.
 Team Colby consisted of Burnett, Mueller and Lin, Team Buzzy consisted of Cohen, Jacob, and Giles, Team Julia consisted of Collins, Ingram, and Wilson, Team Ken consisted of Jennings, Jackson, and Thieu; Team Austin consisted of Rogers, Craig, and Cooper, and Team Brad consisted of Rutter, Kelly, and Madden.
 Each match was played as a relay; one player on each team played a different round of the game, with the winning trio splitting a $1,000,000 prize.
 Rutter's team won the contest, with Jennings's team finishing second and splitting $300,000; Burnett's team (the wild card entry) came in third, splitting $100,000.

 Reunion tournaments

 A special one-week Teen Reunion Tournament held in November 1998 invited back 12 former Teen Tournament contestants from that event's first three installments (1987–1989) to compete in a single-elimination tournament.
 The three highest-scoring winners of the four semifinal matches competed in a one-game final where the champion received $50,000; the second and third-place players received $15,000 and $10,000, respectively.
 The semifinal winner who did not participate in the finals received $7,500, and the other contestants each received $5,000.
 The tournament was won by Eric Newhouse, who had previously won the 1989 Teen Tournament.

 The Jeopardy!
 Kids Week Reunion brought back 15 Kids Week alumni from the 1999 and 2000 Kids Week games to compete for a minimum $25,000 each game.
-The special week of programming was taped on August 12, 2008 and was broadcast from September 15, 2008 to September 19, 2008.
+The special week of programming was taped on August 12, 2008, and was broadcast from September 15 to 19, 2008.

 A December 2022 announcement detailed a second teen reunion tournament, billed as the High School Reunion Tournament.
-27 contestants, all from the two Season 35 tournaments (2018–19), will participate in a three-week tournament, with a $100,000 prize and the winner competing in the 2023 Tournament of Champions, the first time a Teen Tournament player has been invited to a Tournament of Champions since 2005's Ultimate Tournament of Champions.
-Mayim Bialik will host the tournament, which will consist of 9 quarterfinal games, 3 semifinal games, and a 2-game total-point final, with no wild cards.
+27 contestants, all from the two Season 35 tournaments (2018–19), participated in a three-week tournament, with a $100,000 prize and the winner competing in the 2023 Tournament of Champions, the first time a Teen Tournament player has been invited to a Tournament of Champions since 2005's Ultimate Tournament of Champions.
+Mayim Bialik hosted the tournament, consisting of nine quarterfinal games, three semifinal games, and a two-game total-point final, with no wild cards.